Ethan Chun's Super Fun Project Site

 Hello!
 Welcome to my project page!
-I am a junior at MIT studying Comptuer Science and Math.
-I currently work with Hugh Herr's Biomechatronics Group and Leslie Kaelbling and Tomas Lozano-Perez's Learning and Intelligent Systems Group.
+I am a first year master's student at MIT studying Computer Science with a focus on Robotics and Machine Learning.
+I currently work with Sang-bae Kim's Biomimetic Robotics Group on robotic manipulation and 3D perception.
+I have previously worked with Leslie Kaelbling and Tomas Lozano-Perez's Learning and Intelligent Systems Group and Hugh Herr's Biomechatronics Group.

 Publications